maxholman/ts-4.4-exports/README.md

 ### Step 3

+a.
 Change the `importHelpers` setting in `some-lib` to `true`

-Terminal 1, install deps and recompile the lib
+b.
+In terminal 1, install deps and recompile the lib

 ```shell
 $ yarn install
 $ yarn tsc
 ```

-Terminal 2, run the consumer again
+c.
+In terminal 2, run the consumer again

 ```shell
 $ node ./index.js